Square root of 2: Ancient Roman architecture

 In ancient Roman architecture, Vitruvius describes the use of the square root of 2 progression or ad quadratum technique.
 It consists basically in a geometric, rather than arithmetic, method to double a square, in which the diagonal of the original square is equal to the side of the resulting square.
 Vitruvius attributes the idea to Plato.
 The system was employed to build pavements by creating a square tangent to the corners of the original square at 45 degrees of it.
 The proportion was also used to design atria by giving them a length equal to a diagonal taken from a square, whose sides are equivalent to the intended atrium's width.

 Decimal value

 Computation algorithms

 There are many algorithms for approximating $\sqrt{2}$ as a ratio of integers or as a decimal.
-The most common algorithm for this, which is used as a basis in many computers and calculators, is the Babylonian method for computing square roots.
+The most common algorithm for this, which is used as a basis in many computers and calculators, is the Babylonian method for computing square roots, an example of Newton's method for computing roots of arbitrary functions.
 It goes as follows:

 First, pick a guess, $a_0 > 0$; the value of the guess affects only how many iterations are required to reach an approximation of a certain accuracy.
 Then, using that guess, iterate through the following recursive computation: